How can I troubleshoot high CPU utilization for Amazon RDS or Amazon Aurora PostgreSQL?

 After you identify the queries causing the high CPU, you can use the following methods to further lower the CPU usage:

-- If there are opportunities for tuning, use EXPLAIN and EXPLAIN ANALYZE to identify caveats.
-For more information, see the PostgreSQL Documentation for EXPLAIN.
+- To find opportunities for tuning, use EXPLAIN and EXPLAIN ANALYZE to identify the caveats.
+For more information, see the PostgreSQL documentation for EXPLAIN.

-- If there is a query that is running repeatedly, use prepared statements to lower the pressure on your CPU.
+- If there is a query that's running repeatedly, consider using prepared statements to lower the pressure on your CPU.
+Repeated running of prepared statements caches the query plan.
+Therefore, the time for planning is much less for further runs because the plan is already in cache.